Bibliotheca gastronomica – Collection Walter Putz

 The Bibliotheca gastronomica also contains two incunabula, also known in German as "Wiegedrucke" (cradle books).
 Due to their rarity, these early prints are particularly valuable:

 - Bartholomaeus Platina: De honesta voluptate et valetudine.
-Venice: Bernardinus de Vitalibus, 1498, GW M33907
+Venedig: Bernardinus de Vitalibus, 1498, GW M33907 (digital copy of the copy of the HAB Wolfenbüttel)

 - Mensa philosophica.
-Cologne: Apud Praedicatores [d.i.
+Köln: Apud Praedicatores [d.i.
 Cornelius von Zierickzee, c.
-1500], GW M22813; The Wolfenbüttel copy of Platina is digitally accessible
+1500], GW M22813 (digital copy of the copy of the ULB Darmstadt)